zamminhduy123/web-dev-study/React.md

 The Pattern is to create a **wrapper function** at the top level -> passing down the props as function use to render the state and wire it with function that use to modify the state.

 more depth: https://www.youtube.com/watch?v=3IdCQ7QAs38

+# Virtual DOM vs Real DOM

+compare works in RAM for Virtual DOM so it's faster than RealDOM